rudi-platform/rudi-node-container/README.md

 ## Building the OCI/Docker image

-The name for the docker image is set to 'rudicode', but can be what you need.
+The name for the docker image is set to 'rudinode-dc', but can be what you need.
 The network is needed to fetch the source.
 This step can take some time, go take any hot beverage you like.